Carine-69/alu-zero_day/README.md

-I am a sofware engineer
+I'm not a software engieneer.